 I would not consider housing as a step in life, I think it’s more of a choice.
 Someone could be renting all their life and still be very happy.
 Renting provides potentially less risk money wise and less responsibilities.

 I think it really depends on your situation but you should definitely consider renting alongside buying.
 Make a budget and make sure you can afford the house you want.
-It might greatly reduce the risk of not liking the neighborhood or not knowing exactly what you want when you buy for the first time, it could be a very expensive mistake.
+It might greatly reduce the risk of not liking the neighbourhood or not knowing exactly what you want when you buy for the first time, it could be a very expensive mistake.
 Also, I would say that your needs will probably change so if you’re not ready to settle for at least 10 years, I would consider renting!

 Here is a nice post I’ve read that might make you change your opinion on buying!